Set up alert actions

 Note: You do not need to use summary indexing for searches that already benefit from report acceleration.
 For more information and a distinction between these two methods of speeding up slow running searches, see "About report acceleration and summary indexing" in the Knowledge Manager manual.

-To set up summary indexing for an alert, go to Settings > Searches and Reports, and either add a new report or open up the detail page for an existing search or alert.
+To set up summary indexing for an alert, go to Manager > Searches and Reports, and either add a new saved search or open up the detail page for an existing search or alert.
 (You cannot set up summary indexing through the Create Alert window.)
 To enable the summary index to gather data on a regular interval, set its Alert condition to always and then select Enable under Summary indexing at the bottom of the view.

 Note: There's more to summary indexing--you should take care to properly construct the search that populates the summary index.
 In most cases special reporting commands should be used.
 Do not attempt to set up a summary index until you have read and understood "Use summary indexing for increased reporting efficiency" in the Knowledge Manager manual.